Doctoral Degree Requirements and Dissertation Information

 For problems in conversion to PDF visit the Web site or call 545-9400.

 Passing a final (at least partly oral) examination conducted by the Dissertation Committee on the Amherst campus is required for the doctoral degree.
 This examination time and date shall be submitted to the Graduate Dean for announcement to the Graduate Faculty.

 All requests to schedule Doctoral Oral Examinations must be received by the Graduate School at 534 Goodell Building one month prior to the exam date.

 A detailed checklist of requirements is provided for your personal use in the Doctoral Oral Examination Checklist.

 Submission Deadlines for Doctoral Degrees

 The University confers degrees three times a year: February, May and September.
 Submission deadlines are published in the Graduate School's Academic Calendar.
-In general, they are: mid-December for a February 1 degree, mid-April for a May degree, and the end of August for a September 1 degree.
+The Eligibility for a Degree Form must be submitted to the student's academic department at least two weeks prior to the final degree deadline.

 Deadlines are absolute.
 No exceptions will be made.
 All online submissions, forms and fees are required to be submitted before the deadline date to be included in a degree period.